Zuka98/Visualizer-Framework-UKPostcodeAreas/README.md

 # Visualizer-Framework-UKPostcodeAreas

 Description:
-This Framework uses Node.Js as backend and EJS for templating.
+This Framework uses Node.Js backend and EJS frontend.
 It can be used to visualize any kind of data on the UK map, scattered as post code area adresses up to 3 level accuracy.
 E.g NW1, E11 ...